mminamina/Udacity_ComputerVision_ND_PeerReviewed_Project---Image_Captioning/README.md

 - to find patterns
 - to generate descriptive texts for images
 ### Worklist
-For instructions, please refer to https://github.com/udacity/CVND---Image-Captioning-Project
+For project instructions, please refer to https://github.com/udacity/CVND---Image-Captioning-Project
 > The project will be broken up into four Python notebooks;
 > only Notebook 2, 3 and model.py file are graded: